domazet93/angularjs-cart/README.md

-AngularJS simple shopping cart app using ES Classes powered with typings.
+AngularJS simple shopping cart app using ES6 Classes powered with typings.

 ## Install Dependencies
 Navigate to a project folder